hans61/gtsokoban/README.md

 # My Version gtsokoban
 ![gtsokoban for Gigatron](pic/gtsokoban-gigatron.jpg)

-The program file was created with the compiler gtBASIC.
+The program file was created with the compiler gtBASIC v1.0.9R.
+Changes may be necessary for other versions.

 https://forum.gigatron.io/viewtopic.php?t=232